karmaniverous/rules/README.md

 0. If you want to get a complex process right, template it.

+0. A work in progress is the best kind.

 ## Contributors

 [Submit an issue](https://github.com/karmaniverous/rules/issues) with your entry.